lentzi90/kube-ops/README.md

 Additionally, you probably want to set up an external client instead of relying on one of the control-plane machines for talking to the API.
 You can for example use the nfs/loadbalancer machine.
 See `examples/ha.ini` and `examples/Vagrantfile.ha` for an example on how to configure this.

-### Running playbooks manually

-You may want to run some playbooks manually, for example if something fails or if you don't want to do the full provisioning.
-Rerunning playbooks should not be a problem, they are written to be idempotent.
-Check the `playbooks` folder for more information about the playbooks.

 ## Ops Scenarios